mikeshulman/narya/README.md

 ### Ascription

-If you want to use a checking term in a synthesizing position, you have to *ascribe* it to a particular type by writing `M : A` (or `M:A` by the lexer rules discussed above).
+If you want to use a checking term in a synthesizing position, you have to *ascribe* it to a particular type by writing `M : A` (or `M:A` by the lexer rules discussed above, assuming `M` doesn't end, or `A` start, with a special ASCII character notation).
 This *checks* `M` against the supplied type `A`, and then itself *synthesizes* that type.
 For example, you cannot directly apply an abstraction to an argument to create a redex as in `(x ↦ M) N`, since the abstraction only checks whereas a function being applied must synthesize, but you can if you ascribe it as in `((x ↦ M) : A → B) N`.
 In general, ascription tends only to be needed when explicitly writing a redex or something similar.

 The ascription notation has tightness −ω, and is non-associative, so that `M : N : P` is a parse error.
 However, the right-associativity of `↦` and the fact that they share the same tightness means that `x ↦ M : A` is parsed as `x ↦ (M : A)`, hence the placement of parentheses in the above example redex.